mhakash/react-playground/README.md

 # React Playground

-A repository where I try to make things without the help of external libraries. \
+make things without the help of external libraries. \
 Only nextjs, Tailwind css and images is Allowed.